TheRoddyWMS/Roddy/docs/installationGuide.rst

 - bash
 - the tool `lockfile` (usually in the procmail mail-processing-package (v3.22), only needed on job execution hosts)

-As Roddy is Linux based, you will be able to find moste of these in your OS package manager.
+As Roddy is Linux based, you will be able to find most of these in your OS package manager.
 For the JDK and Groovy, -- both required on the host on which you run Roddy -- you may want to use `SDKMan`_.
 The following will get you going:

 .. code-block:: Bash